clj-kondo/hooks-workshop-clojured-2022/part-2/README.md

 ## Exercise 2.2

 Add a configuration for `toucan.models/defmodel` by writing the most minimal configuration macro possible, such that no unresolved symbols are introduced.
+You can see the unresolved symbols in `macro_usages.clj`.

 If you need help, you can check out the [metabase/metabase](https://github.com/metabase/metabase) Github repo.